abrelsfo/Creepin/readme.md

 ```

-## Coming Updates

-> As it currently stands creepin creates a folder in the home directory called CreepinProfiles and stores the profiles in profiles.json.

-> * I plan on changing that folder and file to be in the same folder that the module resides in.

-## Pull Requests

-> If you know how to do the coming update and want to do it feel free and send me a pull request.
-I don't know when I'll get around to updating this.

 ## Other Notes

 > Due to Windows issues I am not able to test this with ava and xo, therefore, ```npm test``` will fail.
 I am working on fixing this issue!